 Light lunches including home-made quiche, home-grown jacket potatoes and freshly prepared toasted sandwiches are also served year round.

 Once you've had your fill in the tea room, a trip to the farm shop will have you dreaming about dinner.
 Talented local cooks contribute to the wide variety of cakes, biscuits and treats on offer, along with frozen 'ready meals' made with local produce and incredibly succulent meat reared on the surrounding farms.
 An array of fresh fruit and vegetables, locally made bread and other essentials such as milk and eggs ensures the farm is a true community hub.

 Open year-round Royal Oak Farm takes on a new magical charm in the winter.
 Locals buy their Christmas trees and many essential elements of the all-important dinner, while the summer menu is replaced with hearty dishes such as casserole or shepherds pie, and delicious mince pies.
 All this is served in the 17th century tea room, complete with original exposed beams and warmth from the inglenook fireplace.

 Nestling among Devon's stunning Blackdown Hills, yet just a few minutes from the A303 - the main artery into Devon and Cornwall - Royal Oak Farm offers a true taste of the West Country.

 When you've seen all this you probably won't want to leave.
-And you don't have to, not straight away anyway, because David and Julia let out a charming mobile home for holiday-makers.
-Priced from £260 per week, it's perfectly situated to enjoy the beautiful countryside and rugged coastline of East Devon and West Dorset.
+And you don't have to, not straight away anyway, because David and Julia let out a charming mobile home and cottage for holiday-makers.
+The farm is perfectly situated to enjoy the beautiful countryside and rugged coastline of East Devon and West Dorset.